boa-dev/boa-dev.github.io/blog/temporal-introduction.md

 There are also a few outstanding issues with changes that may reflect in the API.

-1. Duration's inner repr and related ctors
+1. Duration's inner repr and related constructors.
 2. TemporalError's inner repr
 3. Partial objects may need some adjustments to handle differences between `from_partial` and `with`